 Organizational design, which has been undergoing substantial changes in the recent past, is an important factor for firm transparency.
 Rohlfing-Bastian and Schöttner explore the consequences of organizational innovations on transparency for different stakeholders of the firm, where transparency corresponds to the availability of decision-relevant information.
 First, the project analyzes the role of social preferences for the adoption of self-managed teamwork and the ensuing effects on within-firm transparency.
 Second, it considers the informativeness of KPIs reflecting a firm’s workplace conditions for different types of decisions taken by a heterogeneous group of stakeholders.
 A02 focuses on the usefulness and effects of the standardization of such KPIs and firms’ incentives to strategically misreport this type of information.

-How do organizational innovations affect transparency within and between firms?
+How do organizational innovations affect transparency for the stakeholders of the firm?

 Motivation zur Forschung

 Organizational design has been undergoing substantial changes in the recent past and is therefore an important factor for firm transparency.
 The type of employees that a firm hires or the social preferences that a firm aims to encourage between coworkers (e.g., by sponsoring social events) may interact with the optimal organizational design and thereby also with within-firm transparency.
 Given the current developments of sustainability standards by entities such as the International Sustainability Standards Board (ISSB) or the European Financial Advisory Group (EFRAG), firms will need to include information about the condition of their workforce in their financial reporting.
 We will study to what extent standardization of information on workplace conditions increases transparency for the stakeholders of the firm, how KPIs on workplace conditions are reported, and how firms decide on investments in employee well-being.